link-discord/topgg-deno/README.md

 The usage is essentially the same as the [node sdk](https://npmjs.com/package/@top-gg/sdk) Only difference is that there is a different way to listen to vote events.

-Example below on how to listen to vote events
+Example below on how to listen to vote events:

 ```js
 import { Webhook } from "https://deno.land/x/topgg_deno/mod.ts"